 are building and enhancing a public telecommunications network in

-Commonwealth's economic infrastructure." he said.
+Commonwealth's economic infrastructure."

 Bell Atlantic is at the forefront of the new communications and